ssbanerjee/RQG-Notes/content/Brao'Drana Reborn/Campaign/Story/Caravan.md

 - [[Eugene Marchent]]
 - [[Kira]]

-Unfortunately, due to rash decisions made to enter a goblin camp unprepared, the majority of the caravan have died in battle[^2].
-This has led to great complains with the Long Patrol on assigning irresponsible recruits as guards for civilians with no senior authority for backup[^3].
+> [!Warning] Unfortunately, due to rash decisions made to enter a goblin camp unprepared, the majority of the caravan have died in battle.
+> This has led to great complains with the Long Patrol on assigning irresponsible recruits as guards for civilians with no senior authority for backup.

+[^2]

 [^1]: [[Session 1]]
 [^2]: [[Session 8]], [[B04 - Goblin Camp]]